Disability Lawyer Careers

 Choosing a career as a disability lawyer introduces a long supply of potential clients as representing the elderly is something that will always be in demand.
 This area of practice is an important one as it provides clients with a means of survival.
 There is also never a shortage of work as disability lawyers typically have full schedules all year around.
 That can make for a lucrative career that does not come with the same stress in other areas of practice.
 It can also be very rewarding as disability lawyers can be true difference makers after a claim is initially denied.

 Disability Lawyer Education

 To start your career as a disability lawyer, be prepared to spend some time in the classroom.
 The first step on that journey begins with undergraduate studies.
-Those interested in becoming a disability lawyer must first earn a bachelor’s degree.
+Those interested in becoming a disability lawyer type must first earn a bachelor’s degree.
 There is no specific major required for aspiring disability lawyers at the undergraduate level.
 However, it is quite common for students in this situation to choose a major that will prepare them for the future.
 That future includes an extensive amount of reading, which is why a good portion of lawyers also have undergraduate degrees in English.
 Other student choices of majors include Political Science, History, Business, or variant forms of Pre-Law programs.

 The completion of these undergraduate courses will lead into a transitional phase in which graduates will need to take a Law School Entrance Test which is commonly known as the LSAT.
 This is a four-part exam, which includes the following sections: